IrinaMax/CPU-usage-and-anomaly-detection/README.md

         dim(h)
        [1] 61176887        2
 We can see the observation : its 61176887 rows and 2 colomns and I guess it time by  every second.
-Let's look how long data was taken  61176887/60/60/24/365 =1.9 year so, its almost 2 year data was taken by every second od CPU usage.
+Let's look how long data was taken  61176887/60/60/24/365 =1.9 year so, its almost 2 year data was taken by every second of CPU usage.

          'data.frame':	61176887 obs. of  2 variables:
          $ time     : int  1476400427 1476400428 1476400429 1476400430 1476400431 1476400432 1476400433 1476400434 1476400435 1476400436 ...